microservices-api/kubernetes-microprofile-lab/README.md

 * Install [helm](https://docs.helm.sh/using_helm/#installing-helm)

 This lab has been tested on Mac OSX (High Sierra), Ubuntu 16.04 and Windows 10, but it should work with any OS that supports the above software.

+# Part 1: Deploying a MicroProfile application in a minikube cluster

+ In this part 1 of the lab you'll build a MicroProfile application and package it inside a WebSphere Liberty docker container.
+You will then utilize a helm chart that deploys the Liberty container into a kubernetes cluster (minikube), with the appropriate ingress and service setup, while also deploying and configuring a Cloudant helm chart that stands up the database that holds the data for this microservice.

+ This is the simplest way for a developer to get a kubernetes cluster up and running locally in their laptop, before pushing the microservice into an enteprise grade environment such as IBM Cloud Private.

 ## Step 1: Configure minikube